Arya2206/Fake_News_Detector/README.md

 #### Dataset used
 The data source used for this project is LIAR dataset which contains 3 files with .tsv format for test, train and validation.
 Below is some description about the data files used for this project.

-LIAR: A BENCHMARK DATASET FOR FAKE NEWS DETECTION

-William Yang Wang, "Liar, Liar Pants on Fire": A New Benchmark Dataset for Fake News Detection, to appear in Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (ACL 2017), short paper, Vancouver, BC, Canada, July 30-August 4, ACL.

 the original dataset contained 13 variables/columns for train, test and validation sets as follows: